DimitriPalmer22/Relapse-Code-Documentation/_temp/01-28 Presentation Script.md

 - Whenever we presented the game or showed it to game testers / showed people the game, WE found a big problem we had was that they had a hard time understanding what was going on.
 - Even now, we're still trying to nail that.
 	- Where am I at?
+	- Where do I go?
+	- Why does this happen?
+	- What's the difference between this and that?
 	- How would I know to do this?
-- So, a big focus for development was the theme of conveyance; how do let the player know
+- So, a big focus for development was the theme of conveyance; how do we let the player what they NEED to know THROUGH the GAME?
+- So, if at any point you feel like a part of the game is confusing, or